rickccs85/php-login-advanced/README.md

 BLOWFISH hashing/salting functions (includes the official PHP 5.3 & PHP 5.4 compatibility pack, which makes those functions available in those versions too).

-**This script is part of the php-login project, a collection of 4 different login scripts**.
-See [php-login.net](http://www.php-login.net) for more info.

 **Please also note: This version is not maintained anymore.
 The php-login project will focus on developing the [Professional MVC Version](https://github.com/panique/php-login) and highly recommends you to also use that version.**